-This is a fictional Journal entry of an American Indian.
-People from Europe immigrated to America and with intentions of annexation and colonialism.
-This led to the annihilation of around 90% of the American Indian People (Cherokees of California, 1992).
-The people that were still alive after disease, famine, and war then had to suffer through expulsion; this was even true for the ones who participated in assimilation.
+This is a fictional journal entry of an American Indian.
+People from Europe immigrated to America with intentions of annexation and colonialism.
+This led to the annihilation of around 90% of the American Indian people.
+The people that were still alive after disease, famine, and war, had to suffer through expulsion.
+This was even true of the ones who participated in assimilation.

 February 1, 1838

 Now 300 years later they have decided we are not worthy to live among them.
-Their President Andrew Jackson stated “My friends circumstances render it impossible that you can flourish in the midst of a civilized community.
+Their President Andrew Jackson stated “My friends' circumstances render it impossible that you can flourish in the midst of a civilized community.
 You have but one remedy within your reach, and that is to remove to the west.
-And the sooner you do this, the sooner you will commence your career of improvement and prosperity."
-(The round up, para.
-1).
+And the sooner you do this, the sooner you will commence your career of improvement and prosperity.”